Shopify/shopify-app-template-remix/README.md

 See the [Prisma documentation](https://www.prisma.io/docs/getting-started/setup-prisma/start-from-scratch/mongodb/connect-your-database-node-mongodb) for connecting to a MongoDB database.

-### I want to use Polaris v13.0.0 or higher

-Currently, this template is set up to work on node v18.20 or higher.
-However, `@shopify/polaris` is limited to v12 because v13 can only run on node v20+.

-You don't have to make any changes to the code in order to be able to upgrade Polaris to v13, but you'll need to do the following:

-- Upgrade your node version to v20.10 or higher.
-- Update your `Dockerfile` to pull `FROM node:20-alpine` instead of `node:18-alpine`

 ### "nbf" claim timestamp check failed

 This error will occur of the `nbf` claim timestamp check failed.
 This is because the JWT token is expired.